ArcaneChat/appstore/README.md

 Mini-apps store for [ArcaneChat](https://github.com/ArcaneChat/android)

+## How to publish your app

-To publish your app in the store just create a pull request adding its metadata to the `xdcget.ini` file.
+To publish your own mini app in the store just create an issue providing:

+* the URL to the app's repo
+* the app's short description (30 characters maximum)
+* the app's long description

+Your repo must provide the `*.xdc` file asset in the releases page.